Arallu - derived from a demon in the Necronomicon - is the band of Butchered who interchanges members at will and plays most instruments in the band.

 Soon the band issued the At War Against God mini-album.
 This was limited to 66 copies only and released by the domestic ACUM label!

 The band next signed with Raven/System Shock and issued the Satanic War In Jerusalem album in 2002.
 The band added drummer Jonathan (a student of former skinsman Nir Nakav) and guitarist Alex Shuster (of Nail Within and formerly of Azazel) to its line-up in the winter of 2003.
 Arallu’s Desert Battles - Descending To The Sands was out in 2009 through Raven Music.
 The Israeli band’s album featured a video as a teaser for an upcoming DVD.
 A 2015 demo was called Geniewar.
+It was re-issued by a label.
+Omnius joined in 2019.

 The band has always taken a purist approach to black metal calling the commercial so-called black metal bands "virtual warriors."